 Dang Muoi (Attila Street)

-While most locals generally stick to pho (€5), fried rice plates (€6), and spring rolls—which are all good—Dang Muoi also serves less common Vietnamese dishes like bun cha, which are intensely flavorful strips of grilled pork belly garnished with fresh herbs and rice noodles (€7).
-Another rarely seen dish in Budapest is thit heo quay, a Chinese-style crispy roast pork served with a side of steamed rice and fish sauce (€8).
-Don't miss it.
+While many customers stick to pho (€5), fried rice plates (€6), and spring rolls — which are all good — don't sleep on the bun cha, intensely flavorful strips of grilled pork belly garnished with fresh herbs and rice noodles (€7).
+A rarely seen Vietnamese dish in Budapest is the thit heo quay, a Chinese-style crispy roast pork served with steamed rice and fish sauce (€8).
 Note that Dang Muoi often gets mobbed by diners so try booking in advance.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.